noahbroyles/secsie-conf/README.md

 # secsie-conf
-Secsie is a configuration language made for speed and beauty.
-Instead of writing config files in JSON (don't get me wrong, this *FAR* better than a lot of other things you could use), you can save time writing your config files in Secsie.
+Secsie is a configuration language parser for Python, made for speed and beauty.
+Instead of writing config files in JSON (don't get me wrong, JSON is *FAR* better than a lot of other things you could use (cough cough XML)), you can save time writing your config files in Secsie.
+The `secsie` language format is very similar to `ini`(really I'm not sure what the differences are), meaning that you can use `secsie-conf` to read `.ini` files into Python.

 ### Advantages over JSON:
 - easier to read
 - faster to write